UNINETTSigma2/documentation/storage/storageservices.md

 # NIRD

 NIRD is the new National e-Infrastructure for Research Data.
 It is owned and operated by UNINETT Sigma2.
-It offers services and capacities to any scientific disciplines that require access to advanced, large scale or high-end resources for storing, processing, publishing research data or searching digtal databases and collections.
+It offers services and capacities to any scientific disciplines that require access to advanced, large scale or high-end resources for storing, processing, publishing research data or searching digital databases and collections.

 For more more information visit the [NIRD](nird.md) page.